 Applying for Artistic Grants and Fellowships: Some practical suggestions learned from personal experiences, both good and bad, by Prof. Jeffrey Hass, Jacobs School of Music.

-Note: If you have a successful grant proposal that you would like us to add to our database, please let us know!
+Note: If you have a successful grant proposal that you would like to share with GGC for use with other graduate students, please let us know!
 We will redact all personal information.